ibm-cloud-docs/vpc/bs_snapshots_faqs.md

 Restoring a volume from a snapshot creates an entirely new boot or data volume.
 The new volume has the same properties of the original volume, including encryption.
 If you restore from a bootable snapshot, you create a boot volume.
 Similarly, you can create a data volume from a snapshot of a data volume.
 The volume that you create from the snapshot uses the same volume profile and contains the same data and metadata as the original volume.
 You can restore a volume when you provision an instance, update an existing instance, or create a stand-alone volume by using the UI, CLI, or the `volumes` API.
 For more information, see [Restoring a volume from a snapshot](/docs/vpc?topic=vpc-snapshots-vpc-restore).

 For best performance, you can enable snapshots for fast restore.
 By using the fast restore feature, you can create a volume from a snapshot that is fully provisioned when the volume is created.
 For more information, see [Snapshots fast restore](/docs/vpc?topic=vpc-snapshots-vpc-about#snapshots_vpc_fast_restore).

+## I want to migrate my first-generation volume to the new second-generation profile.
+Can I use its snapshot to create an `sdp` volume?
+{: faq}
+{: #faq-cross-gen-compatibility}

+No. First- and second-generation volume profiles are not interchangeable.
+You use a snapshot of a first-generation volume to create another first-generation volume with the same data, and switch to another first-generation profile from the `tiered` or `custom` family.
+However, you can't switch to the `sdp` profile.

 ## Is it normal for a volume that I restored from a snapshot to not perform at the expected level?
 {: faq}